-As at 31 December 2022, Lloyd's had two subordinated debt issues in place.
-During the year, a partial redemption was made on the Sterling 2014 Notes with approval from the PRA.
+As at 31 December 2023, Lloyd's had two subordinated debt issues in place.
+During 2022, a partial redemption was made on the Sterling 2014 Notes with approval from the PRA.
 Please refer to section E.1 for more details.